edx/edxanalytics/README.md

 Eventually, these will most likely be split into seperate repos.

-The primary goal of this project was to generate use-cases for the development of djanalytics, as well as figure out how to integrate it into the main system.
-As a result, the code is, in many modules, in very bad shape, or does not work at all (e.g. when we ran into a use-case which djanalytics could not support).
+The primary goal of this project was to generate use-cases for the development of edinsights, as well as figure out how to integrate it into the main system.
+As a result, the code is, in many modules, in very bad shape, or does not work at all (e.g. when we ran into a use-case which edinsights could not support).

 Our goal is to make a pass over this code, and:
  * Strip out bad code.